madhaven/LanChat/README.md

 ![Disconnection](/screencaps/screencapscli_05.png)

 ## LanChat.pyw
-* the GUI version still needs some debugging.
+* the CLI version still needs some debugging.
 Although it could be used pretty well either way as of now.
 * On startup, the user is prompted for an ip.
 The user could also press enter and make the instance run as the central node.
 ![Initial prompt](/screencaps/screencapsgui_01.png)
 * Like the GUI version, the host/master is the central node and is necassary for all connections hence.